brooklynrail/brooklynrail-platform/content/people/anne-lesley-selcer.md

   Poems on Beauty,_ winner of the Gazing Grain award.
 Recent work has screened, exhibited and been performed at venues including Athens Film Festival, Berkeley Art Museum, and other spaces.
-They have written for numerous museums or gallery catalogs, and a guest edited sound issue of _Tagvverk_ poetry magazine will be released this Fall.
-Forthcoming in 2024 in _Writing on Raving_ is an excerpt from CLUB SPACE, their current project."
+They have written for numerous museums or gallery catalogs.
+A guest edited sound issue of _Tagvverk_ poetry magazine will be released this Fall. "
 portraits:
   - media: 2023/08/anne-lesley-selcer
 website: https://www.annelesleyselcer.com/
-instagram: end____less____lee
+instagram: ""
 ---